Turner County, South Dakota

 - 1978: The new Turner County Courthouse is completed in Parker, replacing the original courthouse.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Turner County, South Dakota.
+This timeline provides a concise overview of the key events in the history of Turner County, South Dakota.